sevesalm/eInk-weather-display/README.md

 See the [eInk-weather-display/fonts/README.md](eInk-weather-display/fonts/README.md) for information about fonts used in this project and their licenses.

 See the files in [eInk-weather-display/lib](eInk-weather-display/lib) directory for their respective license info.

+The licenses of C library files can be found in the files in directory [clib](clib)